 From the rock buttes of Monument Valley to the lush forests of the Salt and Verde River basins, Arizona has some of the most spectacular landscapes in the country.
-The state also had over 5 million licensed drivers in 2019.
-There were also nearly 130,000 vehicle crashes, which resulted in 911 fatalities, according to the Arizona Department of Transportation.
+In 2019 alone, Arizona saw nearly 130,000 vehicle crashes, which resulted in 911 traffic fatalities, according to the Arizona Department of Transportation.
 Finding the best car insurance in Arizona could help to protect drivers from the financial ramifications of causing an accident.

 Bankrate partnered with Quadrant Information Services to gather and analyze 2021 premium information for auto insurance companies in Arizona.
 If you are looking for the best auto insurance in Arizona, we found Geico, State Farm, The Hartford, American Family and Allstate offered competitive rates and strong scores from third party agencies for customer satisfaction.
 These factors were used in our determination of a Bankrate Score, which reflects the companies’ score out of a possible 5.0.

 Geico and State Farmed topped the charts in terms of Bankrate Score, topping our review of the best auto insurance companies in Arizona.
 To determine scores, Bankrate’s editorial team reviewed providers by market share, average premiums, available coverages and discount options, as well as third-party scores from J.D.
 Power and AM Best.
 After analyzing the data, we found that the following five companies are among the best in Arizona.
 When searching for car insurance, Arizona drivers may want to get quotes from these companies: